Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Numerical Experiments

 We first consider the natural image block compressed sensing (block CS) problem \cite{gan2007block} to recover images (image patches) from compressed data.
 In block CS, an image is partitioned into small blocks of size $n=33\times 33$, each of which (treated as a vector $\xhat\in \mathbb{R}^{n}$) is left-multiplied by a prescribed sensing matrix $\Abf \in \mathbb{R}^{cn \times n}$ to obtain the compressed data $\bbf= \Abf \xhat \in \mathbb{R}^{cn}$, where $c \in (0,1)$ is the compression ratio (CS ratio) \cite{dinh2013measurement,fowler2012block,gan2007block}.
 The flowchart of this process, including the compressed sensing part using the prescribed sampling matrix $\Abf$ and the reconstruction by a $K$-phase LDA network, is shown in the top panel of Figure \ref{fig:flowchart}.

 We test the proposed Algorithm \ref{alg:lda} LDA on \textit{91 Images} for training and \textit{Set11} for testing \cite{kulkarni2016reconnet}.
-The training set $\mathcal{D}$ consists of $N = 88,912$ pairs of form $(\bbf,\xhat) \in \mathbb{R}^{cn} \times \mathbb{R}^n$, where $\xhat$ is randomly cropped from the images.
+The training set $\mathcal{D}$ consists of $N = 88,912$ pairs of the form $(\bbf,\xhat) \in \mathbb{R}^{cn} \times \mathbb{R}^n$, where $\xhat$ is randomly cropped from the images.
 The experiments on three different CS ratios $c=10\%,25\%,50\%$ are performed.
-The matrix $\Abf$ is set to a random Gaussian matrix whose rows are orthogonalized and the initial $\xbf_0$ is set to be $\xbf_0 = \mathbf{Q} \bbf$, where $\mathbf{Q} = \hat{\Xbf}\Bbf^{\top}(\Bbf\Bbf^{\top})^{-1}$ and $\hat{\Xbf} = [\hat{\xbf}^{(1)}, ... , \hat{\xbf}^{(N)}]$, $\Bbf = [\bbf^{(1)}, ... , \bbf^{(N)}]$, which follow \cite{Zhang2018ISTANetIO}.
+The matrix $\Abf$ is set to a random Gaussian matrix whose rows are orthogonalized and the initial $\xbf_0$ is set to be $\xbf_0 = \mathbf{Q} \bbf$, where $\mathbf{Q} = \hat{\Xbf}\Bbf^{\top}(\Bbf\Bbf^{\top})^{-1}$ and $\hat{\Xbf} = [\hat{\xbf}^{(1)}, ... , \hat{\xbf}^{(N)}]$, $\Bbf = [\bbf^{(1)}, ... , \bbf^{(N)}]$, which follows \cite{Zhang2018ISTANetIO}.
 We follow the same criterion when generating the testing data pairs from \textit{Set11}.
 All the testing results are evaluated on the average Peak Signal-to-Noise Ratio (PSNR) of the reconstruction quality.
-We compare with two classical image reconstruction methods, i.e., TVAL3 \cite{li2013efficient} and D-AMP \cite{metzler2016denoising}, and three state-of-the-art methods based on deep learning approaches, i.e., IRCNN \cite{zhang2017learning}, ReconNet \cite{kulkarni2016reconnet} and ISTA-Net$^+$ \cite{Zhang2018ISTANetIO}.
-The comparison results tested on \textit{Set11} \cite{kulkarni2016reconnet} in Table \ref{tab:cs-result}, where the results of the first five methods are quoted from \cite{Zhang2018ISTANetIO}.
+We compare with two classical image reconstruction methods, i.e., TVAL3 \cite{li2013efficient} and D-AMP \cite{metzler2016denoising}, and five state-of-the-art methods based on deep learning approaches, i.e., IRCNN \cite{zhang2017learning}, ReconNet \cite{kulkarni2016reconnet}, DR$^2$-Net \cite{yao2019dr2}, ISTA-Net$^+$ \cite{Zhang2018ISTANetIO} and DPA-Net \cite{sun2020dual}.
+The comparison results on \textit{Set11} \cite{kulkarni2016reconnet} are listed in Table \ref{tab:cs-result},where the results of the first four methods and ISTA-Net$^+$ are quoted from \cite{Zhang2018ISTANetIO}.
 The number of learnable parameters in the networks are also shown in the last column of Table \ref{tab:cs-result}.
 In general, a network has higher capacity and yields lower reconstruction error with more parameters (e.g., ISTA-Net$^+$ with varying parameters across different phases yields higher PSNR than that with parameters shared by all phases), but may also suffer the issue of parameter overfitting.
-As LDA uses the same set of network parameters in all phases, except the step size which is different in each phase but is only a scalar to be learned, it requires much fewer parameters than IRCNN and ISTA-Net$^+$.
+As LDA uses the same set of network parameters in all phases, except the step size which is different in each phase but is only a scalar to be learned, it requires much fewer parameters than IRCNN, DR$^2$-Net, ISTA-Net$^+$ and DPA-Net.
 From Table \ref{tab:cs-result}, we can see that the proposed LDA obtained higher accuracy in reconstruction while using relatively small amount of network parameters.